timftw21/iwz-mod/README.md

  - Other miscellaneous tweaks and fixes

 Shaolin Shuffle
- - Ninja zombies now longer teleport; base ninja zombie speed has been increased by 15%
+ - Ninja zombies no longer teleport; base ninja zombie speed has been increased by 15%
  - The Banshee at spawn no longer clips through the bench
  - Other miscellaneous tweaks and fixes